International Student Services

 What to Expect at Orientation

-As an international student, you will arrive on campus a few days before other students to get to know the campus, your new classmates, and the many services available to you at St. Ambrose.
-When making your travel plans, the closest airport to campus is the Quad City International Airport located in Moline, Illinois.
+As an international student, you need to arrive on campus a few days before other students so you can become familiar with campus, your new classmates, and the services available to you at St. Ambrose.
+The date for orientation is set in late spring.

 - Getting to know other international students before classes start.

-- Getting familiar with campus, registering for classes, and feeling comfortable in your new room a few days before other students arrive.
+- Becoming familiar with the campus, registering for classes, and getting comfortable in your new room a few days before other students arrive.

 - Seeing Davenport and the Quad Cities.
 In the summer, we take a boat trip on the Mississippi River, enjoy ice cream at an old-fashioned soda shop, and bowl a few games at a local bowling alley.
 In the winter, we go ice skating, visit local restaurants, and sledding if the weather permits.

 - Meeting the people who will help you while you're here.
-From Student Accounts to our on-site nurse, you'll see the people who will make your time at St. Ambrose a success.
+From Student Accounts to our on-site nurse, you'll get a chance to talk to the people who will make your time at St. Ambrose a success.

 After you are accepted to St. Ambrose, obtaining your visa is the first step in preparing to come here.
 Follow the steps below, and you'll be well on your way to success!